 Committed RA Capacity

-Capacity that is either RA Capacity, Flexible RA Capacity, RA Substitute Capacity, RA Replacement Capacity, CPM Capacity, or Flexible Capacity CPM.
+Capacity that is either RA Capacity, Flexible RA Capacity, RA Substitute Capacity, CPM Capacity, or Flexible Capacity CPM.

-Non-Specified RA Replacement Capacity

-Capacity the Load Serving Entity procured that is capable of providing Resource Adequacy Capacity, but not designated as Resource Adequacy Capacity in the Load Serving Entity’s monthly Resource Adequacy Plan for the month.

-- Local Capacity Area Resource Deficiency
+[Not Used]- Local Capacity Area Resource Deficiency

-The monthly difference in MW between any applicable Local Capacity Area Resource requirements for an LSE as established pursuant to Section 40.3.2 and the quantity of monthly MW shown in the LSE's Resource Adequacy Plan.
+The monthly difference in MW between any applicable Local Capacity Area requirements for an LSE as established pursuant to Section 40.3.2 and the quantity of monthly MW shown in the LSE’s Resource Adequacy Plan.

-- Local Capacity Area Resources
+- Local Capacity Area Resource

-Resource Adequacy Capacity from a Generating Unit listed in the technical study or Participating Load or Proxy Demand Resource or Reliability Demand Response Resource that is located within a Local Capacity Area capable of contributing toward the amount of capacity required in a particular Local Capacity Area.Off-Peak Opportunity RA Maintenance Outage
+Resource Adequacy Capacity from a Generating Unit listed in the technical study or Participating Load or Proxy Demand Resource or Reliability Demand Response Resource that is located within a Local Capacity Area capable of contributing toward the amount of capacity required in a particular Local Capacity Area.

+Listed Local RA Capacity

+The capacity of Local Capacity Area Resources that, subject to resolution of a potential discrepancy as provided in Section 40.7(b), is identified on a Load Serving Entity’s Resource Adequacy Plan and a supplier’s corresponding Supply Plan as being obligated (for the purposes of sections 40.9.3.6.7 and 40.9.3.6.8) to provide RA Substitute Capacity from the same Local Capacity Area as the Listed Local RA Capacity.

+Off-Peak Opportunity RA Maintenance Outage

-A Maintenance Outage at a Resource Adequacy Resource that is approved by the CAISO to be initiated and completed during off-peak hours (as specified in the Business Practice Manual) without RA Replacement Capacity for the Resource Adequacy Capacity on the outage or de-rate.
+A Maintenance Outage at a Resource Adequacy Resource that is approved by the CAISO to be initiated and completed during off-peak hours (as specified in the Business Practice Manual) without RA Substitute Capacity for the Resource Adequacy Capacity on Outage.

-RA Maintenance Outage With Replacement
+RA Maintenance Outage With Substitution

-A Maintenance Outage, or change to an Approved Maintenance Outage, at a Resource Adequacy Resource that the CAISO receives no more than forty-five days prior to the first day of the resource adequacy month for which the outage is requested and no less than eight days prior to the start of the outage and that includes RA Replacement Capacity for the Resource Adequacy Capacity on the outage or de-rate.
+A Maintenance Outage, or change to an Approved Maintenance Outage, at a Resource Adequacy Resource that the CAISO receives no less than eight days prior to the start of the outage and that includes RA Substitute Capacity for the Resource Adequacy Capacity on Outage.

-RA Maintenance Outage Without Replacement
+RA Maintenance Outage Without Substitution

-A Maintenance Outage, or change to an Approved Maintenance Outage at a Resource Adequacy Resource that the CAISO receives no more than forty-five days prior to the first day of the resource adequacy month for which the outage is requested and no less than eight days prior to the start of the outage without RA Replacement Capacity for the Resource Adequacy Capacity on the outage or de-rate.
+A Maintenance Outage, or change to an Approved Maintenance Outage at a Resource Adequacy Resource that the CAISO receives no less than eight days prior to the start of the outage without RA Substitute Capacity for the Resource Adequacy Capacity on Outage.

-RA Replacement Capacity

-Specified RA Replacement Capacity, Non-Specified RA Replacement Capacity, or capacity that is not Resource Adequacy Capacity, CPM Capacity, or capacity under an RMR contract, that replaces Resource Adequacy Capacity that is not operationally available to the CAISO due to a Maintenance Outage, an RA Maintenance Outage With Replacement or a Forced Outage approved under Section 9.3.1.3.3.1(c)(4).

-RA Substitute Capacity
+[Not Used]RA Substitute Capacity

-Capacity that substitutes for a Resource Adequacy Resource that is on a Forced Outage or de-rate.
+Capacity that the CAISO permits under the CAISO Tariff to be substituted for a Resource Adequacy Resource that is on Outage.

 Short-Notice Opportunity RA Maintenance Outage

-Forced Outage at a Resource Adequacy Resource accommodated by the CAISO on short notice without RA Replacement Capacity or RA Substitute Capacity for the Resource Adequacy Capacity on the outage or de-rate.
+Forced Outage at a Resource Adequacy Resource accommodated by the CAISO on short notice without RA Substitute Capacity for the Resource Adequacy Capacity on Outage.

-Specified RA Replacement Capacity

-RA Replacement Capacity specified by the Load Serving Entity to replace specific Resource Adequacy Capacity included in its monthly Resource Adequacy Plan, for all or a portion of the period that the Resource Adequacy Capacity will not be operationally available to the CAISO during the month due to an Approved Maintenance Outage.

-System Total Available RA Capacity

-The system total Resource Adequacy Capacity provided in the Resource Adequacy Plans, including the total MW of Specified RA Replacement Capacity accepted by the CAISO, less the total MW of unreplaced capacity in the Resource Adequacy Plans that is scheduled to take an Approved Maintenance Outage during the month.
+[Not Used][Not Used]* * *